An asymptotic distribution theory for Eulerian recurrences with applications: Non-normal limit laws

 the first estimate of \eqref{mm-fm} then follows from the second one.
 This proves the Proposition. \end{proof}

-An alternative proof based on the generating function \eqref{nn-egf} is to work directly on the asymptotics of the $m$th factorial moment $m![t^m]F(z,1+t)$, details being omitted here.
+Alternatively, the generating function \eqref{nn-egf} provides at least two different proofs of Proposition~\ref{prop-Km}: either by computing the asymptotics of the $m$th factorial moment $m![z^nt^m]F(z,1+t)$ for each $m$ or by working on the characteristic function $[z^n]F\lpa{z,e^{i\theta}}$, details being omitted here.

 Once \eqref{Km} is available, we can specify the limit law according to the given values of the parameters.
-As a complete classification of all possible limit laws depends on the nonnegativity of the coefficients and is expected to be messy, we content ourselves with a more example-oriented treatment for the discussions in Section~\ref{sec-nncll}.
+Indeed, the form \eqref{Km} leads generally to the mixture of two distributions of generalized Mittag-Leffler type.

+Recall that the Mittag-Leffler function represents one of the extensions of $e^s$ as well as a good bridge between $e^s$ and $\frac1{1-s}$:

+[The extension from $q=1$ in Mittag-Leffler's original definition was due to A. Wiman.]
+The Mittag-Leffler distribution can be defined either with $E_{p,q}$ as the distribution function (properly parametrized) or with $E_{p,q}$ as the moment generating function (properly normalized).
+We use the latter, namely, $Y$ follows a Mittag-Leffler distribution if $\mathbb{E}\lpa{e^{Ys}} = \Gamma(q) E_{p,q}(s)$.